Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and Weighted Likelihood Bootstrap: Results

 The sampling based approaches to variance estimation discussed provide not only estimates of the model parameters, but also insight as to their associated uncertainty, which can be graphically illustrated.
-Figure $\ref{fig:Faithful_mu_BS WLBS_plots}$ provides kernel density plots for the mean waiting duration and eruption duration for all three clusters.
+Figure $\ref{fig:Faithful_mu_BS WLBS_plots_2}$ provides kernel density plots for the mean waiting duration and eruption duration for all three clusters.
 The plots indicate good agreement between the BS and WLBS approaches; notably the WLBS densities are flatter in some cases.
-In addition, the kernel density plots for the model's covariance parameters are provided in Figure $\ref{fig:Faithful_sigma_BS_WLBS_plots}$; the parameter measuring covariance between waiting duration and eruption duration exhibits a slightly `bumpy' WLBS density estimate, indicating some degree of sensitivity of parameter estimation to the nature of the sample formed.
-Plotting the JK density estimates for the model parameters results in very bumpy, and very narrow densities.
-This is due to the similarity of the JK samples, and therefore the parameter estimates themselves.
+In addition, the kernel density plots for the model's covariance parameters are provided in Figure $\ref{fig:Faithful_sigma_BS_WLBS_plots_2}$.
+Plotting the JK density estimates for the model parameters results in very bumpy and very narrow densities.
+This is due to the similarity of the JK samples and therefore the parameter estimates themselves (necessitating the use of pseudo-values in computing confidence intervals for the JK approach).
+The PB kernel density results were also computed but are extremely close to the outcomes for the BS in the case of Figures $\ref{fig:Faithful_mu_BS WLBS_plots_2}$ and $\ref{fig:Faithful_sigma_BS_WLBS_plots_2}$ and hence for visual clarity have been omitted from the plots.